Avg: 3.9 from 21 votes

 |Type:||Ice, Snow, Alpine, 9300 ft (2818 m), Grade IV|

 |FA:||Wolf Bauer and Jack Hossack Sep 8, 1935.
 1966 var. by Bloomer, Kelsey, Pinsch, Williams.
 Ice Cliff var. (not described) by Fred Beckey & friends|

-(2) The 1966 variation traverses right and up from the base of the rock buttress.
+(2) The other variation (first climbed in 1934 during an attempt by G. and W. Bauer) traverses right and up from the base of the rock buttress.
 Depending on conditions this section may be good styrofoam snow or verglassed rock or water ice or a combination of all.
-After several hundred feet of climbing you will move out onto the very left margin of the Mowich Face.
+After several hundred feet of climbing through a minor rock rib, you'll move out onto the very left margin of the Mowich Face around 11,800 ft.
 Continue a rising traverse to the second rock gully encountered.
 One or two pins may be present in this short vertical rock step.
 Easier scrambling above this leads to the Liberty Cap Glacier.
-From here follow moderate terrain to Liberty Cap where one must descend a few hundred feet then climb back up several hundred feet to reach the 14,410ft summit of Columbia Crest.
-Recommend descent via Emmons Glacier route.
-Once on route few bivy sites exist until you exit the rock gully onto the lower Liberty Cap Glacier.
-There are excellent bivy sites higher near Liberty Cap and Columbia Crest.
-Although the route can and sometimes is completed from highcamp along with the descent to White River without a bivy it makes for a very long day.
-A summit bivy adds a great finish to the days climbing and allows for a rested descent the next morning down the Emmons and the exit hike to White River.